Employee Q&A about the employee survey

 The survey is analyzed on a collective — not individual — basis.
 We are interested in learning about broad trends in employee views on the workforce, not in individual responses.
-Reports of past surveys can be found at hr.wa.gov.
+Reports of past surveys can be found on our website.

-State HR will provide agency summary reports only if an agency has 10 or more responses.
-In addition, answers to the standard demographic questions (geographic location, supervisor status, and state and agency tenure) will be shared only in summary form and only if there are 10 or more responses for each demographic group.
+State HR will provide agency/institution summary reports only if an agency has 10 or more responses.
+In addition, answers to the standard demographic questions will be shared only in summary form and only if there are 10 or more responses for each demographic group.

-Some agencies choose to add questions to the survey, including open comment questions.
+Some organizations choose to add questions to the survey, including open comment questions.
 Your answers will be anonymous unless you choose to self-disclose by providing identifying information in an open comment question.

 Yes.
 The survey is optimized for use on smartphones and tablets (including iOS and Android).

 No. There are no open comment questions in the standard survey.
-However, agencies have the option of adding agency-specific questions to the standard survey, including open comment questions.
+However, organizations have the option of adding specific questions to the standard survey, including open comment questions.

-When an agency adds an open comment question, we send responses back to our agency representative without editing or in any way altering the comments.
+When an agency/institution adds an open comment question, we send responses back to our agency/institution representative without editing or in any way altering the comments.

 Yes.
 You can change your answers on any survey page using the SurveyMonkey® “Back” button that appears below the survey question.
 (This will not work if you click your web browser “Back” button instead of the SurveyMonkey® button.)